- What cameras are supported?

 Not unless and until a command for it is discovered.
-Panasonic's own Image App doesn't appear to support it, so it's quite possible there is no ability to control Focus Transition over Wi-Fi.
+Panasonic's own Image App doesn't appear to support it, so it's likely there is no ability to control Focus Transition over Wi-Fi.
 It's also not possible to fake it with existing over-the-air commands (there are no continuous-focus commands, only step-focus commands, so the focus change will always be jerky).
 Sorry!

-Most cameras support two outputs or displays at once, so you can usually use the EVF/LCD with Wi-Fi active.
-However, if you plug in an HDMI monitor/recorder on a Panasonic, the EVF/LCD will go dark when Wi-Fi is used.
+Most other cameras support two outputs or displays at once, so you can usually use the EVF/LCD with Wi-Fi active.
+However, if you plug in an HDMI monitor/recorder on some cameras, the EVF/LCD will go dark when Wi-Fi is used.

-If you're using a GH5 and the EVF/LCD go dark when Wi-Fi alone is used, the camera may be set to "smartphone priority", which locks out on-camera monitoring and control.
+If you're using a GH5 or similar camera and the EVF/LCD go dark when Wi-Fi alone is used, the camera may be set to "smartphone priority", which locks out on-camera monitoring and control.
 Go into the camera’s menus: Settings > Wi-Fi > Wi-Fi Setup > Priority of Recording Device, and select "Camera" if you want the camera‘s EVF/LCD and controls to stay active.